 Build a GitHub Pull Request Reviewer Assignment Workflow

 This tutorial explains how to automate pull request (PR) reviewer assignment using GitHub webhooks and Orkes Conductor.
-When a new PR is opened, GitHub sends an event to Conductor, which then assigns the appropriate reviewer through the GitHub API.
+When a new PR is opened, GitHub sends an event to Conductor, which starts a workflow execution that assigns the appropriate reviewer through the GitHub API.

 While GitHub Marketplace offers handy plugins, such as auto-assign reviewer by files, they come with limitations: rigid logic, minimal observability, and a lack of ownership.
 Owning your automation with an orchestration platform like Orkes Conductor means you’re in control: you write the logic, observe every task, and extend workflows to any system your team uses, from Slack to Jira to custom APIs.